david-bonhagen/david-bonhagen/README.md

 ## 🌟 About Me

 I'm passionate about crafting dynamic, user-friendly web applications and diving into innovative technologies.
 Whether it's building a high-performance website or generating AI-driven creative content, I thrive on solving challenges and learning new skills.
+My focus is slightly on the frontend side on things, but I enjoy tempering with backends / servers / APIs as well.

-💼 By day, I contribute to exciting projects at [FULLHAUS GmbH](https://www.fullhaus.de).
+💼 For work, I contribute to exciting projects at [FULLHAUS GmbH](https://www.fullhaus.de).<br>
-🌌 By night, you'll find me experimenting with Stable Diffusion and other AI tools.
+🔬 For research, I am currently exploring the possibilities and boundaries of generative AI in media production.